1 Samuel 18 – Conflict Between Saul and David

 a.
 When he had finished speaking to Saul: When David finished the “after-killing-Goliath” conversation with Saul, his fame in Israel was assured.
 He performed a remarkably heroic deed and was initially welcomed by the leadership of Israel.

 b.
 The soul of Jonathan was knit to the soul of David, and Jonathan loved him as his own soul: Jonathan, the son of Saul, appeared before in 1 Samuel 14.
-He is the remarkably brave man of faith who initiated a one-man war against the Philistines.
+He was the brave man of faith who initiated a one-man war against the Philistines.

 i.
 Jonathan was a lot like David.
 They were approximately the same age, though Jonathan was probably at least five years older.
 They both were bold, both were men of great trust in God, and both were men of action.
 Most of all, both had a real relationship with God.